DarkWingMcQuack/forge-core/README.md

 ### OSX
 ### Windows
 ### Ubuntu
+Currently Ubuntu Bionic Beaver (18.04) and newer are supported.
+If you want to compile forge-core on an older Ubuntu version, it can happen that you run into linking problems due to old versions of `libmicrohttpd` in the official package sources.
+To avoid this you can try to install `libmicrohttpd` by yourself.

 #### installing GCC 9 as C++17 ready compiler
 In order to compile Forge you need to have compiler installed which supports C++17.